shallox/office365-security-log-flatner/README.md

 python office365-security-log-flattner.py <input.csv> <output.xlsx>
 ```

-##### Output will ge generate into a xlsx file and each operation type will be in it's own tab.
+##### Output will be generate into a xlsx file and each operation type will be in it's own sheet.

 # Enjoy!